raspberrypilearning/321-make-mentor-guide/en/step_9.md

 --- task ---

 **Tip:** When you work through the Design and Invent projects before your club session, why not use your knowledge of your learners to create an example that is meaningful to them?
-You can showcase this as one of the examples for generating ideas at the start of the session.
+You can showcase this example at the start of the session to help learners generate ideas.

 --- /task ---